secretstartups/handbook/content/handbook/product/ux/technical-writing/_index.md

 The Technical Writing team is given merge rights (through [Maintainer access](/handbook/engineering/workflow/code-review/#how-to-become-a-project-maintainer)) to GitLab projects as part of their role.
-Not all developers get Maintainer access.
-Technical writers should use this privilege responsibly.
+Not all developers get Maintainer access, so Technical Writers must use this privilege responsibly.

-As Maintainers, Technical Writers should limit what they merge to:
+As Maintainers, Technical Writers must limit what they merge to:

 - Documentation, typically in Markdown-formatted files.
-- UI text, error messages, and link-related fixes, with the approvals of appropriate engineer(s).
+- UI text, error messages, and link-related updates in code files, with the approvals of appropriate engineers.
+  The engineer approval can be skipped only if both:
+  - The link fix is the only code change in a documentation MR that changes a file or anchor name.
+  - The pipeline ran successfully.
 - Documentation-related tooling and configuration such as linters, and changes to the [`gitlab-docs`](https://gitlab.com/gitlab-org/gitlab-docs) project.
 Engineers are available for code review and merges.
+- Technical writing changes to the `.gitlab/CODEOWNERS` file.

-In addition, Technical Writers should:
+In addition, Technical Writers must:

-- Never merge an MR with a failed pipeline, unless the failures are unrelated to the changes.
-If in doubt, ask an engineer.
+- Never merge an MR with a failed pipeline.
 - Ensure that MRs are complete before merging, with appropriate labels and milestones.
 - Ensure that the DRI has reviewed and approved the MR.